Forgot to Report 1099 Income: Will the IRS Catch It?

 When Should You Amend Your Tax Return If You Forgot to Include a 1099?

-You need to file an amended return before the filing due date to resolve a potential tax liability and avoid penalties.
-However, make sure that the IRS processed your original return before filing the amendment.
-Doing so will ensure that your amended return supersedes the original.
-If you amend your return after the filing deadline and the changes create a tax liability, you may incur penalties for late payment.
-However, if that happens, you can request penalty abatement.
+- If you amend after the filing deadline and the changes create a tax liability, you may incur penalties for late payment.
+If that happens, you can request penalty abatement.

 Note: When claiming a refund, you must amend your return within three years following the original filing due date.
 You are no longer eligible for the refund after this period.

-How to Amend a Tax Return for an Updated 1099
+How to Amend a Tax Return for a Forgotten 1099 (Form 1040-X)

 Once you realize that you forgot to report your 1099 income on your tax return, you can amend the return to reflect this income.
 You must complete and submit Form 1040-X for each return you are amending.
 You will notice three columns on this form: